Schizophrenia – Diagnosis, Symptoms and Treatment

 - Immigration to another country

-- Complications during labor & delivery – hemorrhage, preterm labor
+- Complications during labor & delivery – bleeding, preterm labor

 - Birth during winter and early spring seasons